EXObackground

 Rake in the Lake – Goose Game

 My first LEGO Ideas submission.
-It’s made in LEGO Digital Designer, then rendered in BrickLink Stud.io 2.0.
+It’s made in LEGO Digital Designer, then rendered in BrickLink Stud.io.
 It was meant to finance the development of a game and passively cooled PC.
-The game has been shelved and the PC has changed drastically in the meantime.
+The game has been dissolved into new projects and the PC has changed drastically in the meantime.

 Rapunzel

 LEGO Ideas contest submission.
-Just a 1 day training to get adjusted to designing with Stud.io.
+Just a one day training to get adjusted to designing with Stud.io.

 Nostrodamus RETAS

 LEGO Ideas and Ideas contest submission.
 Nostrodamus was a labour of love.
-I didn’t expect it to go anywhere but I wanted to test and increase my skills.
+I didn’t expect it to go anywhere, I wanted to test and increase my skills.
 The original model was made from 8259 Mini Bulldozer and 9390 Mini Tow Truck.
-And honestly, it’s a really cool model when you have it in your hands.
+Honestly, it’s a cool model when you have it in your hands.
 If you like the 2001 Technic animals you’ll love this.

 The Rainbow Fish